knative/docs/blog/docs/articles/demystifying-activator-on-path.md

     The SKS create/update event above triggers a reconciliation for the SKS from its specific controller that creates the required public and private K8s services so traffic can be routed to the raw K8s deployment.
     Also, in the proxy mode, the SKS controller will pick up the number of activators and configure an equal number of endpoints for the revision's [public service](https://github.com/knative/serving/blob/main/docs/scaling/SYSTEM.md#data-flow-examples).
-    In combination with the networking setup done by the net-* components (driven by the Ingress resource), this is roughly the end-to-end networking setup that needs to happen for a ksvc to be ready to serve traffic.
+    In combination with the networking setup done by a Knative networking component (driven by the Ingress resource), this is roughly the end-to-end networking setup that needs to happen for a ksvc to be ready to serve traffic.
+    The Knative networking component can be any of the following: net-istio, net-kourier, net-contour, and net-gateway-api.

 ## Capacity and Operation Modes in Practice